Ovulation problems can result from dysfunction of the part of the brain and the glands that control ovulation or from dysfunction of the ovaries.

 Doctors use ultrasonography or blood or urine tests to evaluate ovulation problems.

-Drugs, usually clomiphene, can often stimulate ovulation, but pregnancy does not always follow.
+Drugs, usually clomiphene or letrozole, can often stimulate ovulation, but pregnancy does not always follow.

-Reproduction is controlled by a system that includes the hypothalamus (an area of the brain), pituitary gland, ovaries, and other glands, such as the adrenal glands and thyroid gland.
-Ovulation problems result when one part of this system malfunctions.
+Reproduction Overview of the Female Reproductive System The female reproductive system consists of the external genital organs and internal genital organs.
+Other parts of the body also affect the development and functioning of the reproductive system... read more is controlled by a system that includes the hypothalamus (an area of the brain), pituitary gland, ovaries, and other glands, such as the adrenal glands and thyroid gland.
+Problems with ovulation (release of an egg) result when one part of this system malfunctions.
 For example,

-The hypothalamus may not secrete gonadotropin-releasing hormone, which stimulates the pituitary gland to produce the hormones that stimulate the ovaries to trigger ovulation (luteinizing hormone and follicle-stimulating hormone).
+The hypothalamus may not secrete gonadotropin-releasing hormone, which stimulates the pituitary gland to produce the hormones that stimulate the ovaries and ovulation (luteinizing hormone and follicle-stimulating hormone).

 The pituitary gland may produce too little luteinizing hormone or follicle-stimulating hormone.

 The pituitary gland may produce too much prolactin, a hormone that stimulates milk production.
 High levels of prolactin (hyperprolactinemia) may result in low levels of the hormones that stimulate ovulation.
 Prolactin levels may be high because of a pituitary gland tumor (prolactinoma Galactorrhea ), which is almost always noncancerous.

 Other glands may malfunction.
 For example, the adrenal glands may overproduce male hormones (such as testosterone), or the thyroid glands can overproduce or underproduce thyroid hormones.
 These hormones help keep the pituitary gland and ovaries in balance.

 Ovulation problems may be due to many disorders.
 The most common cause is